netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 ==================================

 NmnUserBundle came by the need to use different types of users using only one fos_user service.
-In practice it is an hack that force FOSUser bundle through custom UserManager, controllers and forms handlers.
+In practice it is an hack that forces FOSUser bundle through custom UserManager, controllers, and forms handlers.

-It 's just a lazy way to use free, most of the functionality of FOSUserBundle.
+It's just a lazy way to use for free most of the functionality of FOSUserBundle.

 This bundle has been realized as a part of a real application that uses doctrine orm, so for now it only supports the ORM db driver.